eclipse-ibeji/freyja/README.md

 popd
 ```

-This step will need to be executed again any time you change the environment variables in your cargo config to use different dependencies.
+This step only needs to be executed again if the environment variables in your Cargo config change to use different dependencies.

 #### Build

-Once the pre-build steps are completed, you can build the Freyja application with cargo:
+Once the pre-build steps are completed, you can build the Freyja application with Cargo:

 ```shell
 cargo build